 Pulse reads your Confluence pages through official Atlassian APIs within the Forge sandbox.
 Content is analyzed in-memory using our proprietary scoring engine.

-Only aggregated, numerical scores are stored in Forge SQL.
-No raw page content, no user data, no content copies.
+Only scores and page titles are stored in Forge SQL.
+No page bodies, no user profile data, no content copies.

 Scores are displayed in the app's dashboard.
 All data remains within the Atlassian cloud environment at all times.